Canon 7D II Comparison Review

 The Canon EOS 7D Mark II is a DSLR (Digital Single Lens Reflex) camera that was revealed to the public in September 2014 and is equipped with an APS-C sensor.
 It offers a resolution of 20 megapixel.

-The Canon 7D II has a Camera Elo of 2352.
+Is the Canon 7D II a good camera?
+The 7D Mark II has a Camera Elo of 2350.
 This rating puts the 7D Mark II among the top 20 percent of all digital single lens reflex cameras.
-In terms of its sensor size category (APS cameras), the 7D Mark II falls among the top 30 percent.
+In terms of its sensor size category (APS cameras), the 7D Mark II ranks among the top 30 percent.
 Based on its within category standings, the camera earns a 4.5-star performance rating.

 |Canon 7D II|